-Manheim, Pennsylvania – As the semester ends for many schools around the country, the competition also slows.
-With that, we see minimal movement in the most recent Theraworx NWCA Division I Coaches Poll, released on Tuesday.
+Manheim, Pennsylvania – With only six duals taking place over the week of Thanksgiving, there were minimal changes in the most recent NWCA Division I Wrestling Coaches Poll, released on Tuesday.